Jasper-27/JBot/README.md

 - Errors out when kicking some people
 - very slow.
 Need to slim down
 - I need to introduce some proper error logging
+- I have not used full paths.
+So this means working direcotory must be specified by the user